COVID-19 response: Information for training providers and certificate holders

-According to Part 11: First Aid of the Occupational Health and Safety (OHS) Code, the employer is responsible for ensuring individuals who provide first aid services to workers at a work site are appropriately trained.
+According to the Occupational Health and Safety (OHS) Code, Part 11: First Aid, the employer is responsible for ensuring individuals who provide first aid services to workers are appropriately trained.

 - Advanced First Aid (AFA)